Why Proactive Customer Service is the Key to Soaring in the Airline Industry

 Source

-This problem can be solved with a customer support platform like Kapture, in which all the customer information can be seen on one single screen, and sub-tickets and side conversations with 3rd party vendors can be initiated from the very dashboard to assign tasks to the concerned departments.
+This problem can be solved with a customer experience platform like Kapture, in which all customer-specific information can be seen on one single screen along with sub-tickets and side conversations with 3rd party vendors.

 According to Eurocontrol (a pan-European, civil-military organization dedicated to supporting European aviation), 52 attacks were reported in 2020; in 2021, 48; and in 2022, 50 attacks were reported through the end of August.
 Thus, cyber attacks in 2022 have only just surpassed the average of 2020 and 2021.